VinnyStuff/pakman-challenge/README.md

 ## About the Project
 The project consists of a client registration and management system, where the following operations can be performed:
 * Add new clients with personal and address information
-* Edit the information of an existing client
 * Delete a client
 * View the list of registered clients